Looking to venture into the laser engraving and cutting business? You've come to the right place!

 Here comes an important issue of which beginners are not aware.
 The pricing of the product matters a lot.
 Obviously, you are a new seller, so you must offer your services at a bit lower rate than existing sellers on the market.
 It is just a simple strategy to skyrocket sales, but if you want, you can also match the price or set it whatever you want.

 First, you need to keep the material cost in mind.
 You have purchased the material, so make sure how many items you can make from it.
 After the material cost, you need to add advertising cost, electricity cost, shipping cost, packaging, and whatever the expenses are.
-You also need to keep in mind that the laser machine you are using is a massive investment, so you also need a return for that.
+You also need to keep in mind that the laser machine you are using is a big (while worthy) upfront investment, so you also need a return for that.

 Once you determine the cost of making the product, you can set a suitable retail and wholesale price.
 Make sure there is enough margin to cover your own labor cost and machine investment.
 Try to keep the price as reasonable as possible.